 With releases on the Codes and Tectonic labels, and a foundational member of the Project 13 contingent, Acre is fast becoming one of the UK’s most distinctive young producers.
 Probing the depths of fwd music, a slew of Grime, Jungle + Techno rush through his productions – though he never rests on one, instead tying the peripheries of each together into a fractal paradigm of the UK underground and an exploration of vantablack futuristic sounds.

-His debut album ‘Better Strangers’ landed on Tectonic last year after a string of split 12” appearances alongside Filter Dread, FIS and Hodge in 2015.
+His debut album ‘Better Strangers’ landed on Tectonic in 2015 after a string of split 12” appearances alongside Filter Dread, FIS and Hodge.
 The seemingly impossible jostle between melted discordant Sublow, hyper ATL hit-hats, hydraulic crashes, 8-bit leads and whispers of melancholic R&B received widespread acclaim (Fact Mag’s #13 album of the year), and in 2016 the enigmatic South Mcr reared producer hasn’t looked like slowing down.

-Already setting the tone for the year with his new monthly show on NTS with P13 and with one eye on his first Asia tour (Osaka, Tokyo + more), expect Acre to continue throwing his hybrid depth charges from the shadows as the year continues.
+Already setting the tone for the year with his new monthly show on NTS with P13 and his first Japan tour completed, expect Acre to continue throwing his hybrid depth charges from the shadows as the year continues.

 Afrikan Sciences (Eric Douglas Porter) stands solidly as one of the most innovative producers to surface in recent times.
 Affectionately titled the Rhythm Czar, Porter has steadily become one of the most well respected creators in Electronic music.
 Once described as the love child of Afrika Bambaataa and science-fiction writer Octavia Butler, the grandSun of Ra, Porter’s production has always crafted a marriage between various forms of music and sci-fi with an emphasis on freedom in tempos and meter.
 An accomplished DJ/Live Performer, his repertoire ranges from nu-soul, free jazz to experimental electronic orientations, appearing in venues like the BlueNote(NY) ,Jazz Cafe(London), Prince Charles(Berlin),Jazz House(Copenhagen), Nublu(Istanbul), and Boiler Room TV.
 Porter has released 4 benchmark albums, transcending jazz, techno and hip hop with pineal Afro-futurist vision.
 Porter is always exploring new ways to bring feeling and unique expressions into the electronic realms.
 Liberating perceptions by offering a positive vision of how relations between modern rhythmic music and African-American history can be highlighted and explored artistically.